-Now in its second year, Hull and East Yorkshire Hospitals NHS Trust’s festive ward competition continues to bring teams together and create festive cheer for patients who find themselves in hospital at Christmastime.
+Now in its second year, Hull University Teaching Hospitals NHS Trust’s festive ward competition continues to bring teams together and create festive cheer for patients who find themselves in hospital at Christmastime.

 Mr Vize, who is also a member of the competition judging panel, says: